BIGJRA/BIGJRA.github.io/rejuv.md

 ### Entering the Mountain (Kept It Route)

 Head back to the room Aelita was in, then follow Tommen out.
-After a brief cutscene, you’ll be back in Sheridan.
+After a brief cutscene, you'll be back in Sheridan.

 Make your way to unfreeze the T.M. shop in Kristiline.
-You’ll be given *TM110 Magma Drift!*
+You'll be given *TM110 Magma Drift!*

-Head back into the shop, and they’ll have wares:
+Head back into the shop, and they'll have wares:

 Kristiline T.M.
 Shop (\<12 Badges)